Claim compensation for industrial deafness and noise induced hearing loss

 - Ringing, buzzing or hissing noises

 Adjusting to impaired hearing can take a huge toll on your mental health.
-You may also have had to change your lifestyle, for example, changing your job, as you struggle with your hearing.
-At Express Solicitors, we understand hearing loss claims just like yours and will do everything we can to get you the compensation you deserve.
+You may also have had to change your lifestyle, such as changing your job, as you struggle with hearing.
+At Express Solicitors, we understand how much industrial deafness can affect your life and will do everything possible to get you the compensation you deserve.

 What is tinnitus?

-Tinnitus is another symptom of hearing damage due to working in loud environments, and can be used in hearing loss compensation claims.
-It is most commonly noted as a ringing, buzzing or white noise in the ears.
+Tinnitus is another symptom of hearing damage due to working in loud environments.
+It is most commonly described as a ringing, buzzing or white noise in the ears.

 Tinnitus is caused by damage to the cochlea – the inner ear.
 When the cells in the cochlea are damaged, the break seeks sound from elsewhere in the body, which results in this ringing sound.
 While tinnitus can have many causes, it’s very common for those who work in industries such as: